Information on ecological networks, National Planning Policy Framework and Biodiversity

 The components of Somerset’s Ecological Network should be viewed in combination with data relating to other elements of the landscape that are likely to influence the functioning and resilience of the ecological network.
 The ecological networks are fragments of what was once a much larger network, and as a minimum every effort should be made to maintain what remains in line with national and locally adopted policy.

 Somerset’s ecological network will continue to be updated as new data becomes available that will contribute to the mapping and evaluation of the networks currently identified.

 Under the provisions of the National Planning Policy Framework, ecological networks are required to be included in local plans.

-The Local Plans for Mendip, Sedgemoor and South Somerset District Councils, West Somerset Council and Taunton Deane Borough Council, and Somerset County Council plans, including the Waste and Minerals Local Plans.
+The local plans are for Mendip, Sedgemoor and South Somerset District Councils, Somerset West and Taunton Council, and Somerset County Council plans, including the Waste and Minerals local plans.

 As well as planning, the ecological network can inform the management of green spaces in urban areas.
 It can also inform the location of any replacement habitat arising from the Somerset Habitat Evaluation Procedure applied to development sites.

 The National Planning Policy Framework states that local authorities should take a strategic approach to biodiversity.
 Local Plan policies should

 Biodiversity 2020 details a strategy for delivering the Government’s natural environment policy.
 It includes a commitment to ‘…take a strategic approach to planning for nature’ through reform of the planning system (see National Planning Policy Framework) whilst still retaining ‘…the protection and improvement of the natural environment as core objectives of the planning system.’

 Biodiversity 2020 also features a number of Priority Actions, including to ‘establish more coherent and resilient ecological networks on land that safeguards ecosystem services for the benefit of wildlife and people’.